 Gates: That was on the other side of that boundary.
 The young mind can deal with certain kinds of goofing around that I don’t think at this age I could.

 Imagine: You’re a professional baseball pitcher.
 You have the day off.
-So, instead of living like Sober Sally and merely kicking it in the dugout, you decide to take some LSD.
+So, instead of kicking it in the dugout, you decide to take some LSD.
 Five minutes after administering your own dose, you get a call.
 It’s from your manager.
 You’re pitching today.
 In front of 50,000 people.

 Considered the 15th greatest guitarist of all time by Rolling Stone, Santana is best known for his pioneering efforts in combining traditional Latin American music with rock ‘n’ roll.

 “I always tell people there’s a big difference between drugs, which man makes, and medicine, which Mother Earth makes.
 There’s a big distinction there.
 I think they should legalize medicine and they should outlaw drugs.
 Anheuser-Busch is a drug; cigarettes are a drug.
-Anything that imprisons you is a drug; anything that liberates you is medicine.
-But we’re just too advanced for a lot of people still!
-I can tell that when I open my mouth people are afraid, because their sense of right and wrong is still in a little box.
-But I’m comfortable with my existence, and the things that I did learn from mescaline and LSD, I don’t regret one trip.
-I learned so much from each one–as far as all is one, to feel someone else’s pain, to feel connectedness.
-There is something about the terminology ‘visit yourself.'”
+Anything that imprisons you is a drug; anything that liberates you is medicine. […] But I’m comfortable with my existence, and the things that I did learn from mescaline and LSD, I don’t regret one trip.”

 – Carlos Santana